How to Find Us

 - Save some time on the day by printing and filling out our registration form.

 - Most people wear shorts and a sleeveless t-shirt in the boat.
-Only wear stuff you’re happy to get soaked in sea/chlorinated water.
+Only wear stuff you’re happy to get wet.
 Old sandals, reef shoes or wetsuit booties are a very good idea as there are sometimes sharp rocks in and around the beach area.

 - Bring an appropriate factor sun screen (even if its not sunny the sun still gets through those clouds).